russell-n/thetuna/tuna/optimizers/simulatedannealing.rst

 The optimizer simulates annealing by starting with a high 'temperature' which causes it to explore more and then as it cools down it begins to slow its exploration.
 Specifically, it calculates an entropy value based on the difference between the new candidate and the previous solution and the temperature and then generates a random number which, if it is less that the entropy value, causes the learner to accept the new candidate even if it doesn't do as well as the previous solution.

+.. note:: The class itself is called `SimulatedAnnealer` so that I can call the plugin `SimulatedAnnealing`

 .. '

 .. math::